 Rent deposit schemes offer loans to be used as deposits.
 Usually, the scheme lends you the money in advance and you pay it back over a period of time from your wages or benefits.

-If you are given an assured shorthold tenancy agreement and pay a deposit to your landlord, the money must be placed in a government-backed tenancy deposit protection scheme.
+If you are given an assured shorthold tenancy agreement and pay a deposit to your landlord, the money must be placed in a UK government-backed tenancy deposit protection scheme.

 How a guaranteed rent and bond scheme works

 When you sign up to a guaranteed rent or bond scheme, you will usually have agree to repay the council any money it has to pay the landlord and/or letting agent.

 If there is a problem at the end of your tenancy, your landlord can ask the scheme-provider to pay for damage you've caused or rent you didn't pay (often up to a maximum of one month's rent).
 If this happens, the rent deposit or bond scheme provider will pay and then ask you to repay the money to the scheme.